Skip to Content

 We returned to our homestay, packed up our luggage, bid farewell to our host, Nancy, and headed again for the Bario airport.

 If you ask me whether it’s worth visiting Bario, my answer is a resounding yes.
 We had a great time in Bario.
-It is a beautiful place with average temperatures around 19°C and 28°C. I loved the weather, the scenery, and, most importantly, meeting the Kelapit people, who are so friendly and unique.
+It is a beautiful place with average temperatures around 19°C and 28°C. I loved the weather, the scenery, and, most importantly, meeting the Kelabit people, who are so friendly and unique.
 It’s an escape from the hustle and bustle, with minimal internet connection, which forces us to reconnect with nature.
 Everything feels basic, unpolluted, and unpretentious, so we prefer visiting places like this rather than large cities.

 12. Other places to visit in northern Sarawak